-Targeted attacks come in many forms, though there is one common tactic most of them share: Exploitation.
+Targeted attacks take many forms, though there is one common tactic most of them share: Exploitation.
 To achieve their goal, they need to penetrate different systems on-the-go.
 The way this is done is by exploiting unpatched or unknown vulnerabilities.
-More common forms of exploitation happen via a malicious document which exploits vulnerabilities in Adobe Reader or a malicious URL which exploits the browser in order to set a foothold inside the end-point computer.
-Zero Day is the buzzword today in the security industry, and everyone uses it without necessarily understanding what it really means.
-It indeed hides a complex world of software architectures, vulnerabilities and exploits that only few thoroughly understand.
-Someone asked me to explain the topic, again, and when I really delved deep into the explanation I was able to comprehend something quite surprising.
+More common forms of exploitation happen via a malicious document that exploits vulnerabilities in Adobe Reader or a malicious URL that exploits the browser in order to set a foothold inside the end-point computer.
+Zero-Day is the buzzword today in the security industry, and everyone uses it without necessarily understanding what it really means.
+It indeed hides a complex world of software architectures, vulnerabilities, and exploits that only a few thoroughly understand.
+Someone asked me to explain?the topic, again, and when I really delved deep into the explanation I was able to comprehend something quite?surprising.
 Please bear with me, this is going to be a long post 🙂

-I will begin with some definitions of the different terms in the area: These are my own personal interpretations on them…they are not taken from Wikipedia.
+I will begin?with some definitions of the different terms in the area: These are my own personal interpretations of them?they are not taken from Wikipedia.

-This term usually refers to problems in software products – bugs, bad programming style or logical problems in the implementation of software.
+This term usually refers to problems in software products ? bugs, bad programming style, or logical problems in the implementation of the software.
 Software is not perfect and maybe someone can argue that it can?t be such.
-Furthermore, the people whom build the software are even less perfect?so it is safe to assume such problems will always exist in software products.
-Vulnerabilities exist in operating systems, runtime environments such as Java and .Net or specific applications whether they are written in high level languages or native code.
-Vulnerabilities also exist in hardware products, but for the sake of this post I will focus on software as the topic is broad enough even with this focus.
-One of the main contributors to the existence and growth in the number of vulnerabilities is attributed to the ever-growing pace of complexity in software products?it just increases the odds for creating new bugs which are difficult to spot due to the complexity.
+Furthermore, the people who build the software are even less perfect?so it is safe to assume such problems will always exist in software products.
+Vulnerabilities exist in operating systems, runtime environments such as Java, and .Net or specific applications whether they are written in high-level languages or native code.
+Vulnerabilities also exist in hardware products, but for the sake of this post, I will focus on software as the topic is broad enough even with this focus.
+One of the main contributors to the existence and growth in the number of vulnerabilities is attributed to the ever-growing pace of complexity in software products?it just increases the odds of creating new bugs that are difficult to spot due to the complexity.
 Vulnerabilities always relate to a specific version of a software product which is basically a static snapshot of the code used to build the product at a specific point in time.
 Time plays a major role in the business of vulnerabilities, maybe the most important one.

 Assuming vulnerabilities exist in all software products, we can categorize them into three groups based on the level of awareness to these vulnerabilities:

-- Unknown Vulnerability – A vulnerability which exists in a specific piece of software to which no one is aware.
-There is no proof that such exists but experience teaches us that it does and is just awaiting to be discovered.
+- Unknown Vulnerability – A vulnerability that exists in a specific piece of software to which no one is aware.
+There is no proof that such exists but experience teaches us that it does and is just waiting to be discovered.

-- Zero Day – A vulnerability which has been discovered by a certain group of people or a single person where the vendor of the software is not aware of it and so it is left open without a fix or awareness to it its presence.
+- Zero-Day – A vulnerability that has been discovered by a certain group of people or a single person where the vendor of the software is not aware of it and so it is left open without a fix or awareness to it its presence.

-- Known Vulnerabilities – Vulnerabilities which have been brought to the awareness of the vendor and of customers either in private or as public knowledge.
-Such vulnerabilities are usually identified by a CVE number – where during the first period following discovery the vendor works on a fix, or a patch, which will become available to customers.
+- Known Vulnerabilities – Vulnerabilities that have been brought to the awareness of the vendor and of customers either in private or as public knowledge.
+Such vulnerabilities are usually identified by a CVE number?? where during the first period following discovery the vendor works on a fix, or a patch, which will become available to customers.
 Until customers update the software with the fix, the vulnerability is kept open for attacks.
-So in this category, each respective installation of the software can have patched or un-patched known vulnerabilities.
-In a way, the patch always comes with a new software version, so a specific product version always contains un-patched vulnerabilities or not – there is no such thing as a patched vulnerability – there are only new versions with fixes.
+So in this category, each respective installation of the software can have patched or unpatched known vulnerabilities.
+In a way, the patch always comes with a new software version, so a specific product version always contains unpatched vulnerabilities or not ? there is no such thing as a patched vulnerability ? there are only new versions with fixes.

-There are other ways to categorize vulnerabilities: based on the exploitation technique such as buffer overflow or heap spraying, the type of bug which lead to the vulnerability, or such as a logical flaw in design or wrong implementation which leads to the problem.
+There are other ways to categorize vulnerabilities: based on the exploitation technique such as buffer overflow or heap spraying, the type of bug which leads to vulnerability, or such as a logical flaw in design or wrong implementation which leads to the problem.

-A piece of code which abuses a specific vulnerability in order to cause something unexpected to occur as initiated by the attacked software.
+A piece of code that abuses a specific vulnerability in order to cause something unexpected to occur as initiated by the attacked software.
 This means either gaining control of the execution path inside the running software so the exploit can run its own code or just achieving a side effect such as crashing the software or causing it to do something which is unintended by its original design.
-Exploits are usually highly associated with malicious intentions although from a technical point of view it is just a mechanism to interact with a specific piece of software via an open vulnerability – I once heard someone refer to it as an “undocumented API” :).
+Exploits are usually highly associated with malicious intentions although from a technical point of view it is just a mechanism to interact with a specific piece of software via an open vulnerability ?
+I once heard someone refer to it as an ?undocumented API? :).

 The time span, colored in red, presents the time where a found vulnerability is considered a Zero Day and the time colored in green turns the state of the vulnerability to un-patched.
-The post disclosure risk is always dramatically higher as the vulnerability becomes public knowledge.
+The post-disclosure risk is always dramatically higher as the vulnerability becomes public knowledge.
 Also, the bad guys can and do exploit in higher frequency than in the earlier stage.
-Closing the gap on the patching period is the only step which can be taken toward reducing this risk.
+Closing the gap in the patching period is the only step that can be taken toward reducing this risk.

 The Math Behind a Targeted Attacks